Transition from Renting an Apartment to Owning a Home

 2. Setting up utilities/cable/electricity

-Houses require utilities, electricity, and, if you want it, cable/internet.
+Houses require utilities, electricity, and, if you want them, cable channels.
 Before you move in, find the best options for these services and set up your account (or transfer if you are using the same service as your apartment) and make appointments for installation.
 You will want these as soon as you move in, and setting the time to turn on or install in advance will allow you to focus on other things as you are unpacking and settling.
 Most cable and internet providers have busy schedules and it is difficult to make last-minute appointments for technicians, so calling earlier gives you a better chance of securing the time slot you want.

 3. Freedom to decorate